 Since we have already made creamy scrambled eggs, this week’s dish is eggs en cocotte, in honor of Mary and Charles’ late night with the pigs and early morning in the kitchen.
 This is a simple baked egg dish; this version is made with every man’s favorite food, bacon.

-What will you you Make for Your Love on Valentines Day?
-Abbey Cooks Entertain: Only $7.95
+What to Make for Your Love on Valentines Day?
+Abbey Cooks Entertain could help.

 With 220 traditional Downton era recipes with a modern twist, this is a great book to create some simple or complex romantic French dishes for your Matthew or Mary.
-This 432 page ebook sells for $7.95.
 Book sales help offset my costs in food, equipment and time to keep bringing you new dishes each week.
 While the book is available on Amazon, you can only get a signed copy here on my site.
+Click here.

 If you don’t have an eReader I would suggest the PDF version which allows you to print recipes as you go, if you wish.
 Buy one for yourself, gift to another.
 All you have to do is email the download link to your loved ones.

 Another Valentine’s Day is upon us with building pressure to find the perfect way to show your loved ones you care.
 Flowers are great, but food never fails to please and you both get the reward.
 A dinner in a crowded restaurant can be overpriced and not particularly intimate when 60 other couples are sharing the same space.
 So regardless of your cooking abilities there are a number of dishes you can make yourself or with the help of others.